showkubii/homescripts-1/README.md

 ```

 These tips and more for Linux can be found at the [Plex Forum Linux Tips](https://forums.plex.tv/t/linux-tips/276247)

+## Reducing API USage / Save Download Quota
+There are a number of things I make sure are off in my setup to ensure that my API calls are lower and that I do not hit the download quotas for the day.

+### Plex
+- Enable Thumbnail previews - Off - This creates a full read of the file to generate the preview and is set per library that is setup
+- Perform extensive media analysis during maintenance - This is under scheduled tasks and this does a full download and is ony used for bandwidth analysis with streaming.

+### Sonarr/Radarr
+- Analyse video files - This does full downloads to perform analysis and should be off as this happens frequently on refreshes if left on.

 ## Caddy Proxy Server